You’ve heard it for years – get enough sleep! But is there such a thing as too much sleep?

 I never thought sleeping too much would be an issue, I’d love to sleep for 10 hours every night – a dream that probably shouldn’t come true.
 We’re ready to investigate the risks related to excessive sleeping and tips to reset our sleep routine.

 Let’s see if you suffer from too much sleep.
-You’re thinking – I would love to suffer having too much sleep, but too much can be unhealthy and have dire consequences in the long term.
+You’re thinking – I would love to suffer from having too much sleep, but too much can be unhealthy and have dire consequences in the long term.

 Ask yourself the following questions and answer yes or no.